vegaprotocol/documentation/docs/api/websocket.md

 }
 ```

-All enum values are sent as their integer value and not their string representation.
-This is to reduce the amount of data in each packet and help the performance.
+All enum values are sent as their integer values and not their string representation.
+This is to reduce the amount of data in each packet and to help the performance.

 ## Snapshot Data